 Your risk mitigation strategy should include the following:

-- Reduce the risk: take action to reduce the likelihood of a negative event occurring.
+• Reduce the risk: take action to reduce the likelihood of an adverse event occurring.

-- Share the risk: take out insurance to cover the risk, or contractually agree with other parties to share the potential costs of recovery.
+• Share the risk: take out insurance to cover the risk or contractually agree with other parties to share the potential recovery costs.

-Using your available resources efficiently, without derailing your daily operations, is crucial here.
-Luckily, once you start building a risk register of past projects, you can anticipate risks rather than taking a reactive approach.
+Using your available resources efficiently is crucial here without derailing your daily operations.
+Luckily, once you start building a risk register of past projects, you can anticipate risks rather than take a reactive approach.

 Step 5: Monitor Your Risks

-Regularly monitor, track, and review your risk mitigation results to determine whether your initiatives are effective or you need to make any changes.
-Your team will have to start over with a new process if the implemented risk management strategy isn’t effective.
+Regularly monitor, track, and review your risk mitigation results to determine whether your initiatives are adequate or if you need to make any changes.
+Your team will have to start over with a new process if the implemented risk management strategy isn’t practical.

 Avoid impulsive reactions and getting into “firefighting mode” to rectify problems.
-A clear, calm perspective will make you better equipped to minimize the harm of project threats and to capture opportunities.
+Instead, a clear, calm perspective will make you better equipped to minimize the harm of project threats and capture opportunities.

 What Are the Methods and Processes of Risk Management?

-The risk management process is a series of steps you can take to identify, analyze, and respond to possible risks that may arise over your organization’s life cycle, assuring your business remains on track and meets its objectives.
+The risk management process is a series of steps to identify, analyze, and respond to possible risks that may arise over your organization’s life cycle, assuring your business remains on track and meets its objectives.

 To help you manage your risk more effectively, here’s an overview of the different methods of effective risk management: